Jon P. Diamond: Biography

 Jon P. Diamond was born to a Jewish family in Cleveland, Ohio and is the son of Herbert S. and Zelda Diamond.
-He began his professional career working at Diamond's Men's Shops of Cleveland Ohio.
+He began his professional career working at Diamond's Men's Shops.
 He joined Schottenstein Stores Corp.
-(SSC) of Columbus, Ohio in 1983.
-Diamond served in various management positions from 1983–1993, including serving as Vice President of SSC from March 1987 to March 1993.
+(SSC) in Columbus in 1983.
+Diamond served in various management positions from 1983 to 1993, including serving as Vice President of SSC from March 1987 to March 1993.

-In 1993, Diamond co-founded the Safe Auto Insurance Company, a Columbus, Ohio based direct auto insurance writer with his brother-in-law Ari Deshe.
+In 1993, Diamond co-founded the Safe Auto Insurance Company, a Columbus-based direct auto insurance writer with his brother-in-law Ari Deshe.
 He has held the title of Vice Chairman since November 2004 and President and Chief Operating Officer since 1996.
 The company specializes in providing affordable minimum coverage auto insurance to the non-standard insurance market.
 Diamond sold SafeAuto to AllState in October 2021.
 Diamond is a past director of Retail Ventures, Inc (RVI) and American Eagle Outfitters (AEO).